burghardt/easy-wg-quick/README.md

     sudo pkg install net/wireguard graphics/libqrencode

+#### macOS

+    brew install wireguard-tools qrencode

-#### Installing Wireguard tools (and modules)
+#### Installing WireGuard tools (and modules)

-This script requires only tools installed, but to use Wireguard module (or user-space implementation) is also required.
+This script requires only tools installed, but to use WireGuard module (or user-space implementation) is also required.
 Detailed install guide for various operating systems is available at [wireguard.com/install].

-Peers also requires Wireguard installed.
+Peers also requires WireGuard installed.
 [Android] and [iOS] are supported.
 [OpenWRT clients] are supported with [UCI] configuration fragments.

 ### Installing